 The day following Diwali marks the beginning of the Hindu New Year in parts of North India.
 It is one of the most auspicious days of the Hindu calendar and celebrated joyously with gifts, feasting and merriment.

 BAPS Shri Swaminarayan Mandir in Neasden, London, hosts the largest Diwali and Hindu New Year celebrations in the country.
 Open to one and all, the celebrations are an opportunity for the whole family to enjoy the traditions, colours and rich culture of the Hindu faith.

-Ample free parking will be available at Sattavis Patidar Centre (HA9 9PE), Euro Car Parts (old site at Fulton Road, HA9 0TF) and Unisys (next to Bridge Park Community Leisure Centre, NW10 0RG), with shuttle services operating throughout the day.
+Ample free parking will be available at the Red Car Park (HA9 8DS) and Yellow Car Park (HA9 0EG) of Wembley Stadium and at Unisys (next to Bridge Park Community Leisure Centre, NW10 0RG), with shuttle services operating throughout the day.

 Bus 206 and 224 will operate their normal service.

 TfL will operate shuttle buses from Neasden Station to the Mandir.
 Neasden Station to the Mandir will operate every 15 minutes from 9.55am to 9.00pm and from the Mandir to Neasden Station every 15 minutes from 10.15am to 9.00pm.